Pamela Smart: Conspirators

 Conspirator and driver Vance Lattime was sentenced to life in prison as an accomplice to second-degree murder, eligible for parole after 30 years with 12 years suspended.
-In 2005, his minimum sentence was reduced by three years, and he was released on lifetime parole that same year, 15 years after Gregg Smart's death.
+In 2005, his minimum sentence was reduced by three years, and he was released on lifetime parole that same year.
 In 2023, Lattime was denied a sentence reduction that would have seen his parole end.

-Conspirator Raymond Fowler (who waited in the car during the killing) was sentenced to 30 years for conspiracy to murder and attempted burglary, and parole eligibility after 15 years.
-Fowler was paroled in 2003, 13 years after Gregg Smart's death, but was sent back to prison in 2004 for violating his parole terms.
+Conspirator Raymond Fowler (who waited in the car during the killing) was sentenced to 30 years for conspiracy to murder and attempted burglary, with parole eligibility after 15 years.
+Fowler was paroled in 2003, but was sent back to prison in 2004 for violating his parole terms.
 He was paroled again in June 2005.